ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 In Zebra the consensus related code lives in the `zebra-consensus` crate.
-It is natural to add the block subsidy code here.
-The following module is suggested to be created by this design:
+The block subsidy checks are implemented in `zebra-consensus`, in the following module:

 - `zebra-consensus/src/block/subsidy/subsidy.rs`